Lord Nash, at the launch of the government’s guidance on promoting British Values (Nov 2014), said:

 ‘A key part of our plan for education is to ensure children become valuable and fully rounded members of society who treat others with respect and tolerance, regardless of background.
 We want every school to promote the basic British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance for those of different faiths and beliefs.
 This ensures young people understand the importance of respect and leave school fully prepared for life in modern Britain.’

 At Courtney, we teach about British Values through a combination of their integration into our school Crown Values, through our assemblies and through the subjects in our curriculum.
+We have the five values of Democracy, Rule of Law, Tolerance, Mutual Respect and Individual Liberty displayed around school and make reference to them when relevant.

 Our pupils have many opportunities to learn about Democracy in action and how citizens can influence decision-making through the democratic process.
 We have the hustings and election of School Council members and House Captains.
 The School Council plays a large part in our decision-making, including the appointment of new teachers.
 As well as this, Circle Time is used by classes to discuss issues and find resolutions.